 10. Be careful who you work for

 Even if you get everything on point in terms of both your contract and your working practices, HMRC may still assess you as falling within IR35.

 This is because if the client organisation you are working for as a contractor has previously been found to have used "disguised employees" then HMRC can insist that all future contractors be automatically treated as employees.

 In such an instance ,neither your contract nor your working practices will make any difference.
 The only way to dispute such a decision is through court proceedings.

 To repeat, HMRC does not even have to look at your contract in this instance.

-None of the assessment criteria for determining whether a contract is located within IR35 will change in April 2020.
+None of the assessment criteria for determining whether a contract is located within IR35 will change with the IR35 reform (now set for April 2021).
 All of the recommendations given above will still hold.